NDCLab/readAloud-valence-dataset/sourcedata/readme.md

 # Source Data

-This project is currently in data collection and data are not yet publicly available.
+This folder is explicitly untracked in this repo's .gitignore file.
+For publicly available data, please see the main repository readme.